awsdocs/amazon-ec2-user-guide/doc_source/ami-tools-commands.md

 ### Description<a name="migrate-manifest-description"></a>

-Modifies an instance store\-backed Linux AMI \(for example, its certificate, kernel, and RAM disk\) so that it supports a different region\.
+Modifies an instance store\-backed Linux AMI \(for example, its certificate, kernel, and RAM disk\) so that it supports a different Region\.

 ### Syntax<a name="migrate-manifest-request"></a>